 Select a character from a book and consider what might be a good job for them.
 You can choose something completely suitable such as a security guard job for Superman or a more oddball approach such as a pastry chef.

 Either way, you will have to write a letter from the perspective of this character and apply for a position.

-Be sure to explain why your character would be great employee and what special skills they would possess to make them ideal for the role.
-Really sell you character explaining all the great attributes they possess.
+Be sure to explain why your character would be a great employee and what special skills they would possess to make them ideal for the role.
+Really sell your character explaining all the great attributes they possess.

 Create a Facebook page for your character with some status updates about what they have been up to.

 Include some pictures and make sure your status updates are relevant to the character and the story.

 Around 3 – 4 status updates with mages should give an overall picture of the character.